 REAP is part of the portfolio of opportunities funded by the Army Educational Outreach Program (AEOP) in the effort to encourage Americans to pursue education and careers in science, technology, engineering, and math (STEM) to ultimately fulfill the nation’s economic and security needs.

-- Women in physical science, computer science, mathematics, and engineering.
+- Student is a female pursuing research in physical science, computer science, mathematics, or engineering.

 Information provided in the REAP application, the applicant’s academic record and recommendations and, when possible, information from the applicant’s interview are weighed in the selection of REAP apprentices.